debo11/LeetCode-Programs/README.md

 Follow the URL for the Question and also check the SAMPLE TEST CASES Scenario from the Program...

-The Program is developed as per user understanding with proper sequencial levels starting from User Input.
+The Program is developed as per user understanding with proper sequencial levels starting from User Input alongwith usage of Inbuild functions..

 Python version: 3x